akemin-dayo/simject/README.md

 rm -rfv /tmp/simject_cycript /tmp/simject_cycript.zip
 ```

-1. Copy the resulting `CydiaSubstrate.framework` bundle to `/Library/Developer/CoreSimulator/Profiles/Runtimes/iOS${SDK_VERSION}.simruntime/Contents/Resources/RuntimeRoot/Library/Frameworks/` where `${SDK_VERSION}` is your desired SDK version.
+1. (For iOS 15 runtimes and earlier) Copy the resulting `CydiaSubstrate.framework` bundle to `/Library/Developer/CoreSimulator/Profiles/Runtimes/iOS${SDK_VERSION}.simruntime/Contents/Resources/RuntimeRoot/Library/Frameworks/` where `${SDK_VERSION}` is your desired SDK version.
 If `/Library/Frameworks` does not exist, you can create it manually.
    * Let `${XCODE}` be `Xcode` or `Xcode-beta`.
+   * For iOS 16+ runtimes, the destination directory is mounted as read-only.
+It is not possible to write to it directly unless one utilizes `tmpfs` technique.
+Use `./installsubstrate.sh link` to create tmpfs overlay for these runtimes.
    * For runtimes bundled in Xcode 11+, copy the framework to `/Applications/${XCODE}.app/Contents/Developer/Platforms/iPhoneOS.platform/Library/Developer/CoreSimulator/Profiles/Runtimes/iOS.simruntime/Contents/Resources/RuntimeRoot/Library/Frameworks/`.
    * For runtimes bundled in Xcode 9 - 10, copy the framework to `/Applications/${XCODE}.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/Library/CoreSimulator/Profiles/Runtimes/iOS.simruntime/Contents/Resources/RuntimeRoot/Library/Frameworks/`.